codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-2-components-utilities.md

 title: Bootstrap's components
 short: Components & Utilities
-description: In this tutorial, we will have a gentle introduce to Bootstrap's Components and Utilities. <br>With Bootstrap's Components, we can build a webpage in minutes. <br>Let's start with talking about Components.
+description: In this tutorial, we will have a gentle introduction to Bootstrap's Components and Utilities. <br>With Bootstrap's Components, we can build a webpage in minutes. <br>Let's start with talking about Components.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, bootstrap, components, utilities

 date: 2017-08-26 05:05:00